 The Adviser is responsible for the investment decisions made on our behalf.
-There are no restrictions on the ability of the Adviser and certain of its affiliates (including Eagle Point Income Management and Stone Point) to manage accounts for multiple clients, including accounts for affiliates of the Adviser or their directors, officers or employees, following the same, similar or different investment objectives, philosophies and strategies as those used by the Adviser for our account.
+There are no restrictions on the ability of the Adviser and certain of its affiliates (including other Eagle Point advisers and Stone Point) to manage accounts for multiple clients, including accounts for affiliates of the Adviser or their directors, officers or employees, following the same, similar or different investment objectives, philosophies and strategies as those used by the Adviser for our account.
 In those situations, the Adviser and its affiliates may have conflicts of interest in allocating investment opportunities between us and any other account managed by such person.
 See "- Allocations of Opportunities" below.
 Such conflicts of interest would be expected to be heightened where the Adviser manages an account for an affiliate or its directors, officers or employees.
 In addition, certain of these accounts may provide for higher management fees or have incentive fees or may allow for higher expense reimbursements, all of which may contribute to a conflict of interest and create an incentive for the Adviser to favor such other accounts.
-Further, accounts managed by the Adviser or certain of its affiliates hold, and may in the future be allocated, certain investments in CLOs, such as debt tranches, which conflict with the positions held by other accounts in such CLOs, such as us.
+Further, accounts managed by the Adviser and its affiliates hold, and may in the future be allocated, certain investments which conflict with the positions held by other accounts, such as us.
+For example, another Eagle Point-managed account could hold a senior debt position in an issuer's capital structure while the Fund holds a subordinated position.
 In these cases, when exercising the rights of each account with respect to such investments, the Adviser and/or its affiliates will have a conflict of interest as actions on behalf of one account may have an adverse effect on another account managed by the Adviser or such affiliate, including us.
 In such cases, such conflicts may not be resolved in a manner that is always or exclusively in our best interests.

-In addition, Eagle Point Income Management, Stone Point, and the investment funds managed by Eagle Point Income Management and Stone Point, may also invest in companies that compete with the Adviser and that therefore manage other accounts and funds that compete for investment opportunities with us.
+In addition, other Eagle Point advisers, Stone Point, and their affiliates, and the investment funds managed by such affiliates, may also invest in companies that compete with the Adviser and that therefore manage other accounts and funds that compete for investment opportunities with us.

-Our executive officers and Trustees, as well as other current and potential future affiliated persons, officers and employees of the Adviser and certain of its affiliates, may serve as officers, trustees or principals of, or manage the accounts for, other entities, including ECC and EIC, with investment strategies that substantially or partially overlap with the strategy that we pursue.
+Our executive officers and Trustees, as well as other current and potential future affiliated persons, officers and employees of the Adviser and certain of its affiliates, may serve as officers, trustees or principals of, or manage the accounts for, other entities with investment strategies that substantially or partially overlap with the strategy that we pursue.
 Accordingly, they may have obligations to investors in those entities, the fulfillment of which obligations may not be in the best interests of us or our Shareholders.

 Further, the professional staff of the Adviser and Administrator will devote as much time to us as such professionals deem appropriate to perform their duties in accordance with the Investment Advisory Agreement and Administration Agreement, respectively.
-However, such persons are also committed to providing investment advisory and other services for other clients including ECC and EIC, unregistered pooled investment vehicles, and separately managed accounts, and engage in other business ventures in which we have no interest.
+However, such persons are also committed to providing investment advisory and other services for other clients including other funds, unregistered pooled investment vehicles, and separately managed accounts, and engage in other business ventures in which we have no interest.